Mid-drive eBike motors are the most efficient, smooth, and powerful, making them the preferred choice for premium electric bike manufacturers.

 The Ultimate family of e-bikes is the brand’s sporty line.
 The Ultimate T10 has a powerful 65Nm Bosch Performance Line 3.0 that easily crushes steep hills, even with a loaded rack.

-A 500Wh Powerpack battery supports the motor for a maximum range of 70 miles and has a top speed of 20mph.
+A 500Wh Powerpack battery supports the motor for a maximum range of 70 miles (in low levels of pedal assist) and has a top speed of 20mph.
 To get the most out of the electronics, you have a 10-speed Shimano Deore drivetrain.
 Powerful Deore hydraulic disc brakes complete the groupset.

-Despite being the ‘sportive’ model, the Ultimate T10 is plenty comfortable, using 47mm Schwalbe Energizer Plus puncture-resistant tires, 40mm of fork travel, curved handlebars, a low-step frame, and plush touchpoints.
+Despite being the ‘sportive’ model, the Ultimate T10 is plenty comfortable, using 47mm Schwalbe Energizer Plus puncture-resistant tires, 40mm of fork travel, curved handlebars, a step-through frame, and plush touchpoints.

 Don’t miss out on the Gazelle Ultimate T10 if you have a big budget and want performance, reliability, and style.